Finance Department (FIN)

 Email: astivers@uwlax.edu

 The Department of Finance at UW-La Crosse allows many unique options that build on a strong fundamental program.
 The program provides a foundation in the primary financial areas: corporate finance, investments, and financial institutions.
 Students then have the flexibility to explore the basic areas in greater detail or to branch out in other financial areas such as international finance, real estate, financial planning or insurance.
+The department offers a finance major with a financial planning emphasis, which allows students to meet the education requirements of the CFP® exam.
 The department also offers a finance major with a risk, insurance and financial planning emphasis for those particularly interested in that area.

 The UW-La Crosse program relies upon the traditional approach including text based lectures, but also includes substantial incorporation of case studies, current journal articles, and informational services as resource materials.
 Students also have access to databases that contain current and historical stock prices, financial statements, and other information on publicly-traded firms.
 Students in investment courses manage simulated million dollar portfolios with advanced students managing real money.
 Students can take advantage of numerous internships that provide both college credit and personal experience in the finance area.
 The capstone course, taken during the senior year, gives students the opportunity to draw upon all of their training in finance while working on realistic finance problems.